Dwarka

 Sri Hanuman

 By the side of Sri Makaradwaj, Sri Hanuman is seen.
 Sri Hanuman is seen above his thigh only.
-Lord’s right hand is seen raised above the right shoulder and turns to back of the head.
+Lord’s right hand is raised above the right shoulder and turns to the back of the head.
 Lord’s left hand is seen resting on the chest.
 His tail rising above the right shoulder runs parallel to the hand bending backward near His head.
 Sri Hanuman is thus seen in a relaxed mood enjoying Sri Makaradwaj destroying the demon.

 Why Dandi Hanuman?

 One can see a club placed between them.
 It seems there is no need for the club here.
-Sri Hanuman in relaxed and joyous mood, Sri Makaradwaj is also seen enjoying what he is doing and relaxed.
+Sri Hanuman is in a relaxed and joyous mood, Sri Makaradwaj is also seen enjoying what he is doing and relaxed.
 There is no gadha or any other weapon in the hands of these two.
 Even the club is put to rest.
-In Gujarat the joyous mood, merry and melancholy are expressed with ‘Dandi’.
+In Gujarat, the joyous mood, merry and melancholy are expressed with ‘Dandi’.
 It is no wonder that this temple where Sri Hanuman and Sri Makaradwaj are virajman is called ‘Dandi Hanuman’, meaning joyous Hanuman.

 There is idol for Sri Ganesa and Sri Kalabairava in the temple facing north.